equinixmetal-buildkite/trivy-buildkite-plugin/README.md

 ### (DEPRECATED) `security-checks` (Optional, string)

 Controls the security checks to be performed.
 This option is deprecated and may be removed in the future.
-(Defaults to "vuln,config")
+Use `scanners` instead.
+(Defaults to "vuln,misconfig")

 ### `scanners` (Optional, string)

 Controls the security scanners to be used.
-This replaced security-checks (Defaults to "vuln,config")
+This replaced security-checks (Defaults to "vuln,misconfig")

 ### `skip-files` (Optional, string)